acucunato/dev-profile-generator/README.md

 ## Utilizing the App

-- The user will pen the `index.js` file in their terminal and run the command `npm i`, then run the command `node index.js`.
+- The user will open the `index.js` file in their terminal and run the command `npm i`, then run the command `node index.js`.

 - The user will be prompted for their GitHub username and a favorite color, which will be used as the color for their PDF.